johnrom/mochi-deployments/README.md

-# `nmbl-vercel-dotnet`
+# `Nmbl.Deployments`

 |        |         |
 | ------ | ------- |
 | Status | `alpha` |
 | Currently supports | `OrchardCore@1.0.0-rc1-12542` |

-Vercel deployments for DotNet Core.
-Consists of a base Library and an Orchard Core implementation.
-Use to create new `GatsbyJS` or other static site generator builds which query the CMS each time the CMS content is published.
+Frontend deployments for DotNet Core.
+Consists of a base Library, an Orchard Core library, a Vercel library, and an Orchard Core Module to connect them.
+Use to create new [GatsbyJS](https://www.gatsbyjs.org/) or other static site generator builds which query the CMS each time the CMS content is published.

-## `Nmbl.Deployments.OrchardCore.Vercel`

-Orchard Core module implementation of Nmbl.Deployments.Vercel.

-### Getting Started
+### Getting Started with OrchardCore and Vercel Front-end Deployments

 First, make sure you're using the version of Orchard Core listed above, and add `Nmbl.Deployments.OrchardCore.Vercel` to your project.

 ```
-dotnet add nmbl-vercel-dotnet@0.0.1-*
+dotnet add Nmbl.Deployments.OrchardCore.Vercel@0.0.1-*
 ```

 Then, add some Vercel configuration to your appSettings.